MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbServer/sfb-client-updates.md

 Die Kompatibilität von Skype for Business mit Office 365 und der lokalen Umgebung hängt von den für Ihre Bereitstellung geltenden Systemanforderungen ab:

-- Office 365 funktioniert mit allen Versionen von Skype for Business, die dem grundlegenden Support unterliegen, das heißt auch mit der neuesten Version von Skype for Business 2016.
-Vorherige Versionen von Skype for Business können, sofern sie dem erweiterten Support unterliegen, möglicherweise weiterhin mit Office 365 verwendet werden, jedoch mit reduziertem Funktionsumfang.
-Weitere Informationen finden Sie unter [Microsoft Lifecycle-Richtlinie](https://support.microsoft.com/lifecycle).
+- Office 365 works with any version of Skype for Business that is in mainstream support, which includes the latest version of Skype for Business 2016.
+For previous versions of Skype for Business, only those that have extended support may continue to work with Office 365, although with reduced functionality.
+For more information, see [Microsoft Lifecycle Policy](https://support.microsoft.com/lifecycle).

 - Halten Sie sich bei lokalen Bereitstellungen von Skype for Business Server an die Systemanforderungen für Ihre Version von Skype for Business: